Alexhb61/Matrix_Algorithms/pooling/Test_Pool.md

 let's assume contact tracing a specific disease gives us:
 1. A way to use a single confirmed case to find many likely-positive cases.
 2. A way to rank cases by how many likely-positive cases they might tell us about if positive.
-Then
-The lower bound for confirmed cases will not apply to the quantity of tests needed to find likely-positive cases.
+#### THEN The lower bound for confirmed cases will not apply to the quantity of tests needed to find likely-positive cases.
 ### Outer Procedure: Using Contact Tracing
 We can beat the bound by repeatedly finding patient "zero" (the highest rank case which is positive)